homerjed/sbgm/paper/paper.md

 $$

 The code implements these calculations also for the Hutchinson trace estimation method [@ffjord] that reduces the computational expense of the estimate.
+The 'likelihood weighting' required by maximum likelihood training of score-based diffusion models [@sde_ml] is also implemented in the code such that the score-matching bounds the KL divergence between the model and unknown data distribution per datapoint.

 <!--  Controllable generation Yang Song? -->